Wall Street rallies to its best day in months, but that’s not enough to salvage its losing week

 Gains for Big Tech stocks and companies in the artificial-intelligence industry also helped support the market.
 Such stocks have been under the most pressure in the recent sell-off after critics said their prices shot too high in the frenzy around AI.

-Nvidia rose 4.4% to trim its loss for 2025 so far to 10%.
-Apple climbed 1.2% to pare its loss for the week, which had earlier been on pace to be its worst since the 2020 COVID crash.
+Nvidia rose 5.3% to trim its loss for 2025 so far below 10%.
+Apple climbed 1.8% to pare its loss for the week, which at one point had been on pace to be its worst since the 2020 COVID crash.

 In stock markets abroad, indexes rose across much of Europe and Asia.

-Economists say China needs consumers to spend more to get the economy out of its doldrums, although most have advocated broader, more fundamental reforms such as increasing wages, social welfare and support for public health and education.
+Economists say China needs consumers to spend more to get the economy out of its doldrums, although most have advocated broader, more fundamental reforms.

-Yields have been swinging since January, when they were approaching 4.80%.
+Yields have been swinging since January, when the 10-year yield was approaching 4.80%.
 When worries worsen about the U.S. economy’s strength, yields have fallen.
 When those worries lessen, or when concerns about inflation rise, yields have climbed.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.